 This department does a lot more than just collections behind the scenes and is directly related to customer satisfaction and the reputation of the company.
 After all, every employee in this department has contact with its debtors, or as I prefer to call them: its customers.
 Indeed, debtors are still customers and as a business, you want to see them leaving looking happy.
 However, these customers have landed at the credit management department because they are struggling with payment problems or arrears.
 It does not seem positive for you as an organisation, but you still want the customers to pay for the products or services you provided.
 However, you also want to keep them satisfied and loyal so that they come back to you in the future.

 So as a credit manager it is very important to maintain a good relationship with the customer.
 Yet this is missing in my discussions with CFOs.
 They feel their objective is to keep the days sales outstanding (DSO) as low as possible, but in doing so they forget that at the same time there is a customer who wants to be helped.
 And to offset one negative experience you need at least twelve positive ones.

 Spot the opportunity

-So it is essential to pay attention to a customer after they have placed an order and before payment is made.
-Often this is seen as a negative action, however it is really an opportunity to convey a sense of warmth to customers.
+So it is essential to pay attention to a customer after they place an order and before they make the payment.
+Often this is seen as a negative action, however, it is really an opportunity to convey a sense of warmth to customers.
 Show what you stand for as an organisation and transform this experience into a positive one.
 After all, it is six times cheaper to keep an existing customer than to acquire a new one.
-And increasing customer satisfaction also has a positive influence on reducing the DSO.
+And increasing customer satisfaction also has a positive influence on reducing DSO.

 Want to know more about Customer engagement?

-“My mission is achieved when our customers can work with our Onguard solutions in a profitable and efficient way”
+“I achieve my mission when our customers can work with our Onguard solutions in a profitable and efficient way”